 The first programs to open were Employment Services in Fall River and the Cape Cod Day Habilitation Program.
-In 32 years Community Connections has grown to 8 Day Habilitation Program locations including transportation services for our program participants.
+In just over 30 years Community Connections has grown to eight Day Habilitation Program locations including transportation services for our program participants.

 In 1987, Community Connections obtained its first accreditation at the highest level from the Commission on Accreditation and Rehabilitation Facilities (CARF) which it has maintained throughout 30 years.

-Over the years, Community Connections has grown to the current organization that serves over 650 clients through nine locations.
-The agency offers six service programs which include day habilitation, life skills, employment services, elder services, nursing home supports, and transportation services.
+Over the years, Community Connections has grown to the current organization that serves over 750 clients through eight locations.
+The agency offers six service programs which include day habilitation, life skills, employment services, elder services, individual supports, and transportation services.
 Staffed by over 300 dedicated employees, CCI provides a caring compassionate environment that helps individuals thrive in the workplace and truly make a difference in peoples lives.

 Community Connections believes that by providing the highest quality services and opportunities we will be able to continue to enhance the quality of life of the individuals we serve.